-Dexamethasone is a steroid medicine used to treat and prevent a variety of conditions that involve inflammation.
-It is also used to treat and prevent severe nausea and vomiting.
+Dexamethasone is a steroid medicine used to treat and prevent some conditions that cause inflammation.
+It is also sometimes used for other conditions, such as severe nausea and vomiting.

 Some medicines available without a prescription may react with dexamethasone including: